megaease/easeprobe/README.md

 - **SLA Data Persistence**.
 Save the SLA statistics data on the disk.

-  The SLA data would be persisted in `$CWD/data/data.yaml` by default.
+  The SLA data would be persisted in `$CWD/data.yaml` by default.
 If you want to configure the path, you can do it in the `settings` section.

-  Whenever EaseProbe starts,  load the data if found, and remove the probers that are not in configuration if the configuration changes.
+  When EaseProbe starts, it loads the data found in `data.yaml` (if found) and removes any probers that are no longer present in the configuration file.
+Setting a an empty `data:` disables SLA persistence (eg `data: ""`).

-  > **Note**:
-  >
-  > **The prober's name is a unique ID, so if multiple probes with the same name, the data would conflict, and the behavior is unknown.**

   ```YAML
   settings: